edubart/nelua-lang/docs/pages/libraries.md

 function hashmapT:__atindex(key: K): *V
 ```

-Returns a reference to the value that is mapped to a key,
+Returns a reference to the value that is mapped to a key.
-performing an insertion if such key does not exist.
+If such key does not exist, then it's inserted and a rehash may happen.
+The reference will remain valid until next rehash (when growing).
 This allows indexing the hash map with square brackets `[]`.

 *Complexity*: Average case O(1).